naorbar/react-clock-example-with-material-ui/README.md

-## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### This project demonstrates the use of components' state and props with [material UI](https://material-ui.com/)

-It demonstrates the use of components' state and props with [material UI](https://material-ui.com/)
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 #### To use [material UI](https://material-ui.com/):